mapbox/mapbox-gl-native/README.md

 To create projects, you can run:
 - `make xproj`: Creates an Xcode project with OS X-specific handlers for HTTP downloads and settings storage.
-It uses GLFW for window handling
+It uses GLFW for window handling.
 - `make lproj`: Creates an Xcode project with platform-independent handlers for downloads and settings storage.
-This is what is also being built on Linux
+This is what is also being built on Linux.
-- `make linux`: Builds the Linux GLFW application with make
+- `make linux`: Builds the Linux GLFW application with `make`.

 ## iOS